 5.1 Sector overview (CRF 3)

-This sector includes emissions from chemical cleaning substances used in dry-cleaning, printing, metal degreasing and a variety of industrial and household uses.
-Also included are emissions from paints, lacquers, thinners and related materials.
-Emissions arise from the evaporation of the volatile chemicals when solvent-based products are exposed to air.
+This sector includes emissions from chemical cleaning substances used in dry-cleaning, printing, metal degreasing and from the use of paints, lacquers, thinners and related materials.
+The emissions arise from the evaporation of the volatile chemicals when solvent-based products are exposed to air.

 Ethanol and methanol are the only solvents produced in New Zealand and the majority of both products are exported.
 All other solvents are imported, including some ethanol and methanol (for quality and price reasons).